farazdagi/zevm/docs/hardfork.md

 - **Dynamic gas cost functions** for operations with variable costs
 - **Instruction handlers** that implement opcode behavior
 - **Feature flags** and **limits** (EIP activation, blob counts, refund rules, etc.)

+**Note**: The implementation uses a file-as-struct pattern with `Spec.zig` as the primary type and `Spec.Fork` as the nested hardfork identifier enum.

 The system is designed to be:
 - **Comptime-evaluated**: Zero runtime overhead for fork selection